rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P4_Advanced_Lane_Finding/ReadMe.md

 </table>

 The video image obtained from the car camera is not a true image due to distortions and inherent lens structural properties.
 These inaccuracies in the image may lead to incorrect decision making for a self-driving car.
 Hence, it is essential to minimize these inaccuracies by correcting the distortions and camera calibration.

 Typically, a camera is calibrated by taking a checker-board picture, finding square corners and then using the image-processing algorithm to correct the distortion.
-The `OpenCV` function `cv2.findChessboardCorners` is used to detect square corners by mapping `3D` real world `object points` to `2D` `image points`.
+An `OpenCV` function `cv2.findChessboardCorners` is used to detect square corners by mapping `3D` real world `object points` to `2D` `image points`.
 Later,  `object points` and `image points` are used to calibrate camera using the `cv2.calibrateCamera` function.
 The code snippet to calibrate camera and undistort (distortion correction) an image is provided below.